orangeduck/BuildYourOwnLisp/README.md

 }
 ```

-The main issue with this function is that it does not deal correctly with the case where the number of arguments supplied and the number of formals differ.
+The main issue with this function is that it does not deal correctly with the case where the number of arguments supplied, and the number of formal arguments required, differ.

 Actually this is an interesting case and leaves us with a number of options.
 For example we could throw an error when the argument count supplied is incorrect.
-This might be the only interesting way to act when too many arguments have been supplied, but one interesting way to act when too few are supplied is to return a function that has been _partially evaluated_.
+When too many arguments are supplied this might be the only real thing to do.
+But when too few are supplied are supplied we can do something interesting.
+We can return a function that has been _partially evaluated_.
 This is an idea which ties into our previous idea of a function being some kind of _partial computation_.
 Say we start with a function that takes two arguments.
 If we pass this function a single argument we could simply bind this and return a new function with it's first formal argument bound, and it's second remaining empty.

 With this metaphor we get another cute image of how functions can be imagined.
 In each Lisp expression we can imagine the function at the front first consuming the input directly to it's right.
 Once it has consumed the input to it's right, if it is complete (requires no more inputs) it evaluates, otherwise it returns another new, larger function, with one of it's variables bound.
 This sits in the list where the first function and it's inital argument were, and the whole process repeats again.
 So you can imagine a function like a little pacman, not consuming all inputs at once, but iteratively eating inputs and getting bigger and bigger until it is fun.